mshatley/epscor/README.md

 to get a selected date, or coordinates or data type.
 It also goes in depth with each feature and explains the params, use and what should the output look like.

+Goals for this documentation

+Make it easier for user to understand how everything works.
+Be able to make folders and clone repositories on GitHub Show how to put together the code to print out specific outputs.
+Help new comers have access to the program.

 # Usage

 * Be able to have large sets of data displayed regardless of what is being looked at/researched.